Forgotten Tomb

-Forgotten Tomb is an Italian metal band from Piacenza.
+Forgotten Tomb is an Italian extreme metal band from Piacenza.
 It was founded in 1999 by Ferdinando "Herr Morbid" Marchisio as a one-man black metal project after the disbanding of his previous black metal band Sacrater.
 The lyrical themes of the band's early albums revolve mostly around depression and suicide, while the recent albums' lyrics deal with negativity and nihilism.

-To date the group has released nine full-length albums.
+To date, the group has released ten full-length albums.

 History

-The band was founded in 1999 by Ferdinando "Herr Morbid" Marchisio as a one man project after the disbanding of his previous black metal band Sacrater.
-The lyrical themes of the band's early albums revolve mostly around depression and suicide, while the recent albums' lyrics deal with negativity and nihilism.

-Forgotten Tomb's first EP Obscura Arcana Mortis (2000), was recorded by Herr Morbid as a solo undertaking in 1999.
+The band was founded in 1999 by Ferdinando "Herr Morbid" Marchisio as a one-man project after the disbanding of his previous black metal band Sacrater.
+Forgotten Tomb's first EP Obscura Arcana Mortis (2000) was recorded by Herr Morbid as a solo undertaking in 1999.
 It was released the following year in CD format through Treblinka Productions and limited to 215 copies.

 The band's first full-length album, Songs to Leave, was released in 2002 through Selbstmord Services and was also recorded and produced solely by Herr Morbid.
-The following album, Springtime Depression (2003) was the final Forgotten Tomb album to only include Herr Morbid on all instruments, it was proceeded with the album Love's Burial Ground in 2004 which was the first Forgotten Tomb album to feature a complete lineup in its recording.
+The following album, Springtime Depression (2003), was the final Forgotten Tomb album to only include Herr Morbid on all instruments, it was proceeded with the album Love's Burial Ground in 2004 which was the first Forgotten Tomb album to feature a complete lineup in its recording.
 Both Springtime Depression and Love's Burial Ground were released through Adipocere Records.

 In 2006, Forgotten Tomb signed with Avantgarde Music and recorded its fourth full-length, Negative Megalomania.
 The album was released in January 2007.
-In 2006, they also appeared on the Katatonia tribute album A tribute to Katatonia, December songs, covering the song "Nowhere".

-A compilation album, Vol. 5: 1999–2009, featuring re-recordings of classic songs and two full covers of Nirvana and Black Flag was released on August 16, 2010 via Avantgarde Music.
+In 2006, they also appeared on the Katatonia tribute album A Tribute to Katatonia, December Songs, covering the song "Nowhere".
+A compilation album, Vol. 5: 1999–2009, featuring re-recordings of classic songs and two full covers of Nirvana and Black Flag was released in August 2010 via Avantgarde Music.

+Musical style

+AllMusic describes Forgotten Tomb as a "black metal outfit that flirts with doom and goth".
+The lyrical themes of the band's early albums revolve mostly around depression and suicide, while the recent albums' lyrics deal with negativity and nihilism.